Jump to the main content block

 The MBA Program requires 45 credits towards graduation:

-1) 24 credits must be earned from required courses, i.e. core courses offered by MBA Program
+1. 24 credits must be earned from required courses, i.e. core courses offered by MBA Program

-2) 21 credits must be earned from electives of which
+2. 21 credits must be earned from electives of which

-a) 12 credits must be earned from subject-related electives, i.e. from courses offered by departments and institutes of the School of Management
+(a) 12 credits must be earned from subject-related electives, i.e. from courses offered by departments and institutes of the School of Management

-b) not more than 9 credits can be earned from free electives, i.e. from courses offered by any Taiwan Tech department/institute (including School of Management courses) or from courses offered by the NTU system universities
+(b) not more than 9 credits can be earned from free electives, i.e. from courses offered by any Taiwan Tech department/institute (including School of Management courses) or from courses offered by the NTU system universities.

-Further requirements for graduation
+3. Further requirements for graduation:

-a) A written Master’s Thesis (0 credits)
+(a) A written Master’s Thesis (0 credits)

-b) A seminar (3 hours) on Academic Research Ethics has to be completed before the end of the first year.
+(b) A seminar (3 hours) on Academic Research Ethics has to be completed before the end of the first year.

-At the School of Management, each course is normally worth 3 credits and meets 3 hours per week over 18 weeks (one semester).
+Note: At the School of Management, each course is normally worth 3 credits and meets 3 hours per week over 18 weeks (one semester).

 Program Structure

 Students of the MBA program are required to gain 24 credits through compulsory courses (core courses) which are offered by MBA program faculty or by faculty of other departments of the School of Management.
-It is recommended to take the core courses within the first year of the MBA program to lie a solid foundation of your business education, and to get to know instructors who could be the future advisors of your Master's thesis.
+It is recommended to take the core courses within the first year of the MBA program to build a solid foundation of your business education, and to get to know instructors who could be the future advisors of your Master's thesis.

-Our courses are categorized into four focus areas, Organizational Behavior and Theory (A), Multinational Management and Innovation (B), Intelligent Development and Management (C), and Methodology and Data Analysis (D), which we consider as essential for any business education.
 Students are required to take six credits (2 courses, as a rule) from each area, and in Area A and Area C these six credits have to be taken from two different categories.

-Focus Area Categories Credits
+Focus Area

 Area A